tk0987/3D-heat-transport/README.md

 if one needs to simulate solid material heating (temperature distribution), then one can use this code.

-while 4d plotting you should be able to distinguish copper radiator and surrounding water
+while 4d plotting you should be able to distinguish copper radiator and surrounding water after at least 2 seconds of simulated time

 the aim is to determine TDPs of different fin geometries

+Performance: this is not efficient code. for ryzen 7 5800x it takes ~13 minutes to finish one integration loop with given geometry. those 13 minutes are only 0.05 seconds of simulated heat spreading time!!!